pharath/home/_posts/2021-07-14-linux-cheatsheet.md

 | command | description |
 | :---: | :---: |
 chmod *permissions file* |     is an abbreviation of change mode.
-A file's mode is the set of permissions attached to it that control access.
+A files mode is the set of permissions attached to it that control access.
 Zu *permissions*: s. [here](https://askubuntu.com/tags/chmod/info).

 <hr>